astromechza/bunkr/docs/02_security_modes.md

 ### TL;DR:

+- All encryption is performed via the Bouncy Castle 1.53 library
 - Files are encrypted by a file-unique random symmetric key that changes each time the file is written
     - can pick between AES 128, AES 256, Twofish 128, or Twofish 256.
 All use CTR mode.
 - File encryption key is stored in the `inventory` section